Norway: Geography

-The land is mostly made of hard granite and gneiss rock, but slate, sandstone, and limestone are also common, and the lowest elevations contain marine deposits.
+Climate

 Because of the Gulf Stream and prevailing westerlies, Norway experiences higher temperatures and more precipitation than expected at such northern latitudes, especially along the coast.
 The mainland experiences four distinct seasons, with colder winters and less precipitation inland.
 The northernmost part has a mostly maritime Subarctic climate, while Svalbard has an Arctic tundra climate.

-Because of the large latitudinal range of the country and the varied topography and climate, Norway has a larger number of different habitats than almost any other European country.
-There are approximately 60,000 species in Norway and adjacent waters (excluding bacteria and viruses).
-The Norwegian Shelf large marine ecosystem is considered highly productive.

-Climate

 The southern and western parts of Norway, fully exposed to Atlantic storm fronts, experience more precipitation and have milder winters than the eastern and far northern parts.
 Areas to the east of the coastal mountains are in a rain shadow, and have lower rain and snow totals than the west.
 The lowlands around Oslo have the warmest summers, but also cold weather and snow in wintertime.
 The sunniest weather is along the south coast, but sometimes even the coast far north can be very sunny – the sunniest month with 430 sun hours was recorded in Tromsø.

 Because of Norway's high latitude, there are large seasonal variations in daylight.
-From late May to late July, the sun never completely descends beneath the horizon in areas north of the Arctic Circle (hence Norway's description as the "Land of the Midnight sun"), and the rest of the country experiences up to 20 hours of daylight per day.
+From late May to late July, the sun never completely descends beneath the horizon in areas north of the Arctic Circle, and the rest of the country experiences up to 20 hours of daylight per day.
 Conversely, from late November to late January, the sun never rises above the horizon in the north, and daylight hours are very short in the rest of the country.